Simone Jonaitis, Chair

 Dr. McKee is currently Assistant Professor of Liberal Studies at Grand Valley State University.
 She comes to the position of Director with a rich background in working with community-based organizations.
 She has been the Assistant Director of the Korean American Adoptee Adoptive Family Network since 2011, and has also worked with the New York Governor’s Committee on Scholastic Achievement and with the Leadership Enterprise for a Diverse America.
 With a Ph.D. in Women’s Gender, and Sexuality Studies from The Ohio State University, a M.Sc. in Gender and Social Policy from the London School of Economics, and B.A. from The George Washington University in International Affairs, Dr. McKee is the author of over eight referred papers since arriving at GVSU.
 Her book Beyond Grateful: The Transnational Politics of Adoption (tentative title) is under contract with the University of Illinois Press.

 Belinda Bardwell holds a Master's degree in Public Administration with a concentration in Public Management (GVSU, '17) and a B.S. in Liberal Studies (GVSU, '14), and is an accomplished community leader.
-Lin is a commission for the Grand Rapids Community Relations Commission (5 yrs), and is a board member for the West Michigan Environmental Action Council (2 yrs).
+Lin is a commissioner for the Grand Rapids Community Relations Commission (6 yrs), and is a board member for the West Michigan Environmental Action Council (2 yrs).
 She has served as project coordinator and spokesperson for the "Gi-gikinomaage-min (We are all teachers): Defend Our History, Unlock Your Spirit" initiative since its launch in August 2014.
 She is also a member of the Gi-gikinomaage-min Advisory Council.
 Lin serves as the project's lead oral historian and is a proud citizen of the Little Traverse Bay Bands of Odawa Indians located in Harbor Springs, Michigan.
-She is also a proud parent to four beautiful children who keep her on her toes, but also keeps her up to date on all the new technology.
+She is also a proud parent to four beautiful children who keep her on her toes.

 To Contact Belinda: email@example.com